Skip to content

 5. Bright Angel Trail

 The Bright Angel Trail at the Grand Canyon is one of the most famous hiking trails in the world.
 The 13-kilometre-long trail descends over 1,300 metres through the canyon.
-The views from this hike are amazing and well worth the trek.
+The views from this hike are excellent and well worth the trek.

 Although the hike down may seem easy, Bright Angel Trail is difficult to complete and should not be attempted by beginners without a guide.
 It can take experienced hikers an entire day to complete the trail.
-If you choose to hike the Bright Angel Trail, bring plenty of water for the trek.
+If you hike the Bright Angel Trail, bring plenty of water for the trek.

 Grand Canyon 4